-- A: Start charging by pulling CHARGE to high, provided that $V{\mbox{\footnotesize{IN}}}$ is above UVLO level. - B: Charging stops when $V{\mbox{\scriptsize OUT}}$ reaches the target voltage - C: Start a new charging process with a low-to-high transition at the CHARGE pin. - D: Pull CHARGE to low to put the controller in low-power standby mode. - E: Charging does not start, because $V{\mbox{\footnotesize{IN}}}$ is below UVLO level when CHARGE goes high. - F: After $V{\mbox{\scriptsize IN}}$ goes above UVLO, another low-to-high transition at the CHARGE pin is required to start the charging. - T1, T2, T3 (Trigger instances): IGBT driver output pulled high whenever the TRIG pin is at logic high.
+A: Start charging by pulling CHARGE to high, provided that VIN is above UVLO level.

+B: Charging stops when V{OUT} reaches the target voltage

+C: Start a new charging process with a low-to-high transition at the CHARGE pin.

+D: Pull CHARGE to low to put the controller in low-power standby mode.

+E: Charging does not start, because V{IN} is below UVLO level when CHARGE goes high.

+F: After $V{\mbox{\rm IN}}$ goes above UVLO, another low-to-high transition at the CHARGE pin is required to start the charging.

+T1, T2, T3 (Trigger instances): IGBT driver output pulled high whenever the TRIG pin is at logic high.
 It is recommended to avoid applying any trigger pulses during charging.

+A8735

+Ultra Small Mobile Phone Xenon Photoflash Capacitor Charger with IGBT Driver